Pardot Lead Management & Scoring

 What we actually build in Account Engagement

 This work is not "field setup".
-It's qualification engineering.
+It is qualification engineering.
 We design the logic that decides who gets Sales attention, when, and why.
+Five architectural layers regardless of which scoring approach (custom, Einstein, or Agentforce) you choose.

 Lead scoring architecture